 Worth it?
 Yes.
 Plaza Major alone is worth the experience but only if you’re in Bogota or on your way south from San Gil.
 Otherwise it would be hard to justify a special trip just to see Villa de Leyva.

 Tourist Trap?
 Yes

 has been nicknamed the extreme sports adventure capital of Colombia.
 Located between two rivers the town is larger than expected but laid back.
 Here there are plenty of hotels and restaurants.
 The town’s main park, Parque Principal, is a nice place to sit and soak in the energy of the town.

 This is the place in Colombia for adventure-seeking travelers.
 People put up with all night bus trips from Bogota or Medellin just to get here.
 If you’re an adrenaline junkie and have adventure sports on your bucket list, this is your Colombian destination!
 Sports like river rafting, caving, rappelling, bungee jumping and paragliding are available for just a fraction of what it would cost you back home.
 San Gil is even cheaper than other South American adventure destinations like Banos in Ecuador.

 Tourism Saturation: Moderate/high.
 The nearby colonial town of Barichara also sees a lot of tourism.

-Difficulty: There is an airport at Palonegro a 40 mile (63 km.) from San Gil.
-From the Bucaramanga bus terminal, it is a three-bus hour trip; 7 hours from Bogota.
+Difficulty: There is an airport at Palonegro a 40 mile (63 km.) flight from San Gil.
+From the Bucaramanga bus terminal, it is a three-hour bus trip; 7 hours from Bogota.

 Off the Beaten Path Alternatives: The colonial villages of Mongui, Pamplona, Playa Belen, Curiti

 Worth it?
 Yes, especially if you like extreme sports.
 Otherwise an interesting city with lots of Spanish colonial villages to visit nearby – Barichara, Guane, Curiti, Magotes